FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions.md

 <img src="images/step_6.1.png"><br/>

->>Note: If you get a message as below, you can still proceed to the next step
+> **NOTE:** If you have tried this lab earlier, there might be a possibility that the previous session is still persistent.
+In such a case, you will see an **'Already exists'** message instead of the **'Created'** message as below:

 <img src="images/confmap_1b.png"><br/>